matteo14c/HaploCoV/README.md

 The main input corresponds with the output of LinToFeats.pl.
 Users are also required to specify the suffix used to indicate "novel" lineages/sublineages.
 This suffix must match the equivalent suffix provided to augmentClusters.pl.
 The default value is N.
 The configuration file indicated by --scaling: provides the list of the features to be used in the computation of the final score.
 A complete description of the features used by LinToFeats.pl to compute scores can be found in the features.csv file attached to this github repo The default is the list of features described in Chiara et al 2022, the file should not be edited, if not for a very good reason.
-See the section "executing custom analyses" for how to modify this file.
 The final output consist in a simple text file, in tsv format where high scoring variants/sub-variants are reported along with their score and the score of the parental lineage.

 ### Options